avdr/avdr.github.io/_posts/2013-11-10-cohort-analysis.markdown

 Given how crucial retention is, would it not be awesome if you could estimate that of a competitor, or a company that you are researching?
 If there is any public user activity that is available, you can approximate a cohort analysis by selecting a random set of users and then following their public activity with time.
 The difficulty here is making sure your sample is not biased in any way.
 But even imperfect data is better than no data.
 One quick check that I have done in the past is to pick a few users from recent posts or likes and follow their activity from the point they registered.
 If most such users drop off soon after registration, that is a sure indication of poor retention.
 This is not a very rigorous analysis but often gives useful data.

+## Summing up

+To succeed, a product has to create a lasting habit so that users keep coming back.
+Without such a habit, even if there is good user aquisition, it is hard to establish a growing base of active users.
+Simple metrics such as retention rate applied on cohorts of new users are valuable in figuring out the strength of the habit.
+Cohort analysis also lead to valuable questions and insights that are crucial for the success of the product.